FREQUENTLY ASKED QUESTIONS

 Can You Coat in-between the Grade of Coatings Listed on the Emery Equivalence Chart?

 Yes, we can coat in between the grades of coating.
-We commonly apply a Grade w+, Grade #1.5, and Grade #2.5.
+We commonly apply a Grade W+, Grade #1.5, and Grade #2.5.
 We can go slightly rougher than the Grade #4 on safety flooring applications.
 These can be viewed on our Emery Equivalences page for more information.